-Channel switching: Each module can be changed by either pressing the front panel button, or with the included footswitch.
+Channel switching: Each module can be changed by either pressing the front panel button, or with the included MIDI footswitch.
 Simply press and release the front panel button to change modules.
-When using the footswitch plug in the footswitch, and press the one.
+When using the MIDI footswitch plug into the input on the rear panel, and select the channel you desire on the footswitch.
+To program the footswitch, simply press the button 1 on the footswitch, and set the head to channel 1 using the front panel button.
+Press and hold the front panel button for 3 seconds, and it's now programmed.
+Repeat this process for channel 2 and 3.

 Front panel Effects level: This knob controls the amount of effects when used with the parallel effects loop on the back panel.
-Simply plug in your outboard effects unit into the parallel effects loop on the back panel, and adjust the level on RM4 front panel.
+Simply plug in your outboard effects unit into the parallel effects loop on the back panel, and adjust the level on RM100 front panel.